mitschlagel/mitschlagel/README.md

 ### mit schlagel == "with sticks" 🥁

-I'm Spencer, a software engineer currently working as a mobile developer
+I'm Spencer, a software engineer currently working as an iOS developer.
+I like building things people enjoy.

-I'm passionate about building simple features and applications that deliver a memorable user experience

-My day job is native iOS development, but I'm dabbling in React Native

 I'm also a freelance orchesta musician, drummer, and adjunct professor @ [unomaha](https://www.unomaha.edu)